T1nker-1220/aws-postgress-mcp-server/README.md

 }
 ```

-**Important:** Replace the placeholder values in the `env` object with your actual AWS PostgreSQL credentials.
-The `env` field must be a valid JSON object as shown.
+**Important:** The PostgreSQL connection string is passed directly as the last argument in the `args` array.
+The format is: `postgresql://username:password@host:port/database`

 ## Usage